fuyinghuang/wdi-project-three-aldojo/README.md

 ### Future Features

+There are some features planned to add on Aldojo, including:

 * Show the country and food that user has created on user profile page.
 * Show the food that user has voted on the user profile page.
 * Write entire code test for backend routes.